Bryan Edward Stone, Ph.D.

 Books

-Morris Riskind, Neither Fish Nor Fowl: A Jewish Family on the Rio Grande, ed.
-Bryan Edward Stone (under contract with Texas Tech University Press, 2021).
+Morris S. Riskind, Neither Fish nor Fowl: A Mercantile Jewish Family on the Rio Grande (Texas Tech University Press, 2024).

-Alexander Z. Gurwitz, Memories of Two Generations: A Yiddish Life in Russia and Texas, ed.
-Bryan Edward Stone (University of Alabama Press, 2016).
+Alexander Z. Gurwitz, Memories of Two Generations: A Yiddish Life in Russia and Texas (University of Alabama Press, 2016).

 The Chosen Folks: Jews on the Frontiers of Texas (University of Texas Press, 2010).